-The Board of the Joint Faculties of Humanities and Theology at Lund University approved the mission for The Folklife Archives with the Scania Music Collections on September 30, 2020.
+The Board of the Joint Faculties of Humanities and Theology at Lund University officially endorsed The Folklife Archives with the Scania Music Collections' mission on September 30, 2020.

-The archives is a cultural heritage actor that actively collects, manages, processes, and disseminates knowledge that reflects people's everyday lives in different times and contexts.
-The material found at the Folklife Archives with the Scania Music Collections is an important part of the university's historical heritage.
-It constitutes resources for the whole of society's understanding of how the past affects the present.
+Positioned as a cultural heritage actor, the archives actively collects, manages, processes, and disseminates knowledge reflecting people's everyday lives across different times and contexts.
+The materials housed, including those from the Scania Music Collections, form a vital component of the university's historical heritage, contributing significantly to society's comprehension of how the past influences the present.

-- Be an infrastructure for research and education.
+- Serving as an infrastructure for research and education.

-- Long-term management, expansion, and accessibility of the collections, both physical and digital.
+- Ensuring the long-term management, expansion, and accessibility of both physical and digital collections.

-- Initiate, collect, preserve and make visible daily life in Sweden through stories and other forms of expression.
+- Initiating, collecting, preserving, and showcasing daily life in Sweden through narratives and various forms of expression.

-- Conduct outward and public activities and collaborate with the surrounding community.
+- Engaging in outward-facing and public activities, fostering collaboration with the surrounding community.

-- Be part of the university's cultural activities and play an active role in the cultural heritage sector.
+- Actively participating in the university's cultural activities and playing a dynamic role in the cultural heritage sector.